ddmitov/perl-executing-browser/README.md

   ```

 ## Security
-   Being a GUI for Perl 5 desktop applications, PEB executes with normal user privileges only local Perl scripts in its application directory.
-Reasonable security restrictions are implemented, but they do not constitute a sandbox for Perl scripts.
+Being a desktop GUI, PEB executes with no sandbox local Perl 5 scripts in its application directory.

 **PEB security principles:**
 * Users have full access to their local data using PEB.
 * PEB does not need administrative privileges, but does not refuse to use them if needed.
 * Trusted and untrusted content are not mixed together in one browser window.
-  Trusted content is any content originating from either the local pseudo-domain ``http://local-pseudodomain/`` or from a trusted domain listed in ``{PEB_binary_directory}/resources/app/trusted-domains.json``.
+  Trusted content is any content originating from the local pseudo-domain ``http://local-pseudodomain/`` or from a trusted domain listed in ``{PEB_binary_directory}/resources/app/trusted-domains.json``.
 This file is read only once at application startup and can not be manipulated remotely.
-It allows mixing local and remote content for loading of remote content and for developing rich/thick/fat clients. ``trusted-domains.json`` has to be manually created by a developer of a PEB-based application if needed.
+It allows mixing local and remote content and has to be manually created by a developer of a PEB-based application if needed.
-  Untrusted content is any content not coming from the local pseudo-domain or from domains listed in the ``trusted-domains.json`` file.
+  Untrusted content is any content not coming from the local pseudo-domain or from a domain listed in the ``trusted-domains.json`` file.

 **Hard-coded security features:**
 * PEB can not execute Perl scripts from remote locations.